 4. Red Gate Gallery

 Founded by Australian expat Brian Wallace 1991, the gallery is located inside Dongbianmen.
 Visiting this gallery you can see the gallery exhibiting work from well-known contemporary Chinese artists on the first floor.
 In addition to the gallery exhibition, you can see the history of the surrounding Chongwen District in the second and third floors.

 Loving art so much, you can visit 798 Art Zone located in an old, decommissioned complex of military factories.
 Here you can see the unique Beijing art scene, 798 is your spot.
 In addition art zone, you can find a number of cafes set up and do a spot of sightseeing and snap some photographs.

 Although Beijing is a metropolitan city, you must visit a variety of natural beauty in the form of city parks.
 In addition, you can also see large trees so you don’t need to be afraid to look for shelter.

 Being in this historical heritage building makes you like living at the time of the Summer Palace Empire.
 At first, this place was just a hill, but when Emperor Qianlong came to power, near the Summer Palace was made a vast and quiet lake that resembled West Lake in Hang Zhao.
 Combined with palace architecture that is thick with oriental nuances and natural scenery makes you feel at home here.

 2. Ritan Park

 This park is regarded as one of Beijing’s most peaceful parks, an oasis of calm in a busy area.
-Usually, Locals come here to stretch their legs or practice tai chi without tourists who tend to clog other green spaces in the city central.
-Nearby Ritan Park, you can see home to the Temple of the Sun built in 1530.
+Usually, Locals come here to stretch their legs or practice tai chi without tourists who tend to clog other green spaces in the city center.
+Nearby Ritan Park, you can see home to the Temple of the Sun built-in 1530.